Carry On (Supernatural): Plot

 Six months after the events of the previous episode, Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles) resume their regular lives hunting monsters.
 Sam is still expressing sadness with his allies Castiel (Misha Collins) and Jack Kline (Alexander Calvert) gone but Dean reassures him that they now have a chance to live a "more normal life".

 In Akron, Ohio, intruders break into a family's house.
 The father is killed with his body drained of blood, the mother has her tongue removed and the children are kidnapped.
 Sam and Dean investigate and use their father's journal to identify the intruders as vampires he had hunted in 1986, predicting that their next target is Canton, Ohio.
 Following them, they kill one of the intruders and force the other to reveal the location of the children, who are at a barn.
 Once there, Sam and Dean free the children but they fight the vampires, with Sam being knocked out.

-One of the vampires is Jenny (Christine Chatelain), a woman that they had failed to save from being turned into a vampire 14 years prior.
+One of the vampires is Jenny (Christine Chatelain), a woman that they had failed to save from being turned into a vampire 15 years prior.
 Sam wakes up and they kill the vampires but Dean is impaled in the back by a spike.
 Sam intends to leave to find medical supplies but Dean has him stay, as his wound appears to be fatal.
 Dean reassures him that this was always how it was going to end for him and thanks Sam for everything, telling him he loves him and is proud of him.
 After saying goodbye, Dean dies in Sam's arms.
 The next day, Sam burns Dean's body in a funeral pyre.

 Dean finds himself in Heaven and reunites with Bobby Singer (Jim Beaver) outside of the Roadhouse bar.
 Bobby reveals that after becoming God, Jack and Castiel reshaped Heaven to give everyone anything they wanted and tore down all of the walls keeping the souls separated from each other.
 After being told that his friend Rufus Turner (Steven Williams), and his parents John Winchester (Jeffrey Dean Morgan) and Mary Winchester (Samantha Smith) live in the surrounding area, Dean takes the Chevrolet Impala for a ride through Heaven as "Carry On Wayward Son" plays on the radio.

 Sam continues with his life, getting married and having a child, whom he names after Dean.
-As he grows older and his health deteriorates, he is visited by Dean Jr. who is shown to have become a hunter as well before Sam peacefully dies of natural causes.
+As he grows older and his health deteriorates, he is visited by his son, who is shown to have become a hunter as well, before Sam peacefully dies of natural causes.
 He then reunites with Dean in Heaven, on a version of the bridge first seen in the pilot episode.